taltechnlp/est-asr-backend/README.md

 ## Environment variables

 Create a .env file to the root of the project.
-Add environment variables using the .env.example as a reference.
-The variables in the file .env.defaults can also be overridden in the .env file.
-Unless all variables defined in .env.example are defined in either .env or .env.defaults, the program will return a MissingEnvVarsError.
+The following variables are required:

+- `APP_HOST`: The host for the application.
+- `APP_PORT`: The port for the application.
+- `PIPELINE_DIR`: The directory of the Nextflow pipeline.
+- `NEXTFLOW_PATH`: The path to the Nextflow executable.
+- `UPLOAD_DIR`: The directory where uploaded files will be stored.

 ### Usage